GeneralSergal/ORP/BENCHMARK.md

 - Unverified assertions
 - Interpretive reasoning

-Do not merge them into a single narrative.
+Do not merge these into a single narrative explanation.

 ---

 ### 4. Causal Integrity Rule
 Do NOT accept causal reversal unless explicitly supported by evidence.

-Example failure:
+Detect:
-- newer claim "refutes" older established science without proof
+- newer claims incorrectly overriding established findings
+- weak correlation presented as causation
+- re-labeled speculation as “refinement” of prior science

 ---